 Chances are, you’ve got some stalled-out deals hanging out in your sales funnel.
 And yes, some aren’t interested, don’t have the budget, or aren’t a fit.

 But there are plenty of others who just got busy and forgot to finish what they started.
-They might have filled a shopping cart, then had to jump on a Zoom call.
+They might have filled a shopping cart, then were interrumpted by a call or an appointment.
 Or, maybe the checkout page got lost in a sea of open tabs.
-Maybe they stopped looking for a new CRM because COVID brought new priorities to the surface.

 Whatever it is, personalized customer service can help brands get things back on track--assuming they demonstrated interest in the past.